hjwylde/werewolf/README.md

     {"to":"@quux","message":"@grault voted to devour @foo."},
     {"to":null,"message":"The sun rises.
 Everybody wakes up and opens their eyes..."}, {"to":null,"message":"As you open them you notice a door broken down and @foo's guts half devoured and spilling out over the cobblestones.
-From the look of their personal effects, you deduce they were a Simple Villager."}, {"to":null,"message":"As the village gathers in the square the town clerk calls for a vote."}, {"to":null,"message":"Whom would you like to `vote` to lynch?"}
+From the look of their personal effects, you deduce they were a Simple Villager."}, {"to":null,"message":"As the village gathers in the square the Town Clerk calls for a vote."}, {"to":null,"message":"Whom would you like to `vote` to lynch?"}
     ]}
 ```